KnugiHK/PyPSSH/README.md

 # PyPSSH

-**PyPSSH** is a lightweight Python tool to extract and base64-encode Widevine and PlayReady PSSH boxes from MP4 initialization segments.
-It's designed for DRM diagnostics, license server debugging, and media pipeline automation.
+**PyPSSH** is a lightweight Python tool to extract and base64-encode Widevine and PlayReady PSSH boxes from MP4 init segments.
+Useful for DRM system diagnostics, media workflow automation, and security testing and research.
 ## 🚀 Features

 - Extracts Widevine and PlayReady PSSH boxes from MP4 initialization segments.